-The set up of a workstation, unnatural positions and postures, as well as little movement and stretching during the working day, can be a key cause of developing musculoskeletal disorders (MSDs).
+The set-up of a workstation, unnatural positions and postures, as well as little movement and stretching during the working day, can be a key cause of developing musculoskeletal disorders (MSDs).

-According to the Health and Safety Executive (HSE), MSDs are the second most commonly reported types of work-related illness in Great Britain, and workplace assessments can be an important element of keeping these disorders, which include back, neck, shoulder, arm and wrist pain, at bay.
+According to the Health and Safety Executive (HSE), MSDs are the second most commonly reported type of work-related illness in Great Britain, and workplace assessments can be an important element of keeping these disorders, which include back, neck, shoulder, arm and wrist pain, at bay.

 Our ergonomic training course highlights the importance of carrying out DSE workstation assessments for desk-based employees and the benefits they give to businesses.
 These include reducing absenteeism by improving overall health and well-being, increasing productivity and morale and therefore reducing business costs through a fall in sick leave and compensation or insurance claims.